NSW stamp duty calculator

 Can I still get First Home Buyer Choice?

 First Home Buyer Choice was repealed by legislation passed in May 2023, and has now been replaced with expanded stamp duty concessions.
-This means that any homes with exchange dates after 1 July 2023 will no longer be eligible for First Home Buyer Choice.
+This means that any homes exchanged after 1 July 2023 will no longer be eligible for First Home Buyer Choice.

 Buyers who have already opted into the scheme will be grandfathered in, and may continue to pay land tax instead of stamp duty on their purchased property.